RepoMix MCP server

 Stats

-Repomix is a powerful tool that packages your codebase into AI-friendly formats, making it easier to analyze your code with large language models like ChatGPT, Claude, or other AI assistants.
+Repomix is a tool that packs your codebase into AI-friendly formats, making it easier to analyze your code with large language models like Claude, ChatGPT, and others.
+It converts your entire repository into a single structured file that's optimized for AI processing.

 Installation